 The base is strongly magnetized, so as long the hex socket is magnetic, it can't be removed by tweezers, screwdrivers, gator grips or other tools.
 And since the top of the Hexlox isn't magnetic, it can't be pulled out from above by another magnet.

 The Hexlox are inserted and removed with a tiny key that will only work with your Hexlox.
-Like the other options, they keys are not strictly unique, but there are enough combinations to stop anyone successfully trying a selection of keys on your lock.
+Like the other options, the keys are not strictly unique, but there are enough combinations to stop anyone successfully trying a selection of keys on your lock.

 The great thing about Hexlox is that they'll secure any components that are currently attached to your bike with hex nuts.
 So you won't have to buy completely new clamps etc.